SIDDHAARTHAA/desktopScreenTimeTracker/README.md

 ---

-**Note**: This is a starter template with basic screen time tracking infrastructure.
-The actual tracking functionality needs to be implemented based on your specific requirements.
+**Note**: This app automatically tracks your application usage as soon as you launch it.
+No manual start/stop required - it's designed to be completely plug-and-play!